Algorithmic Models

 Teaching material and code examples for reinforcement learning and algorithmic models used to solve classic problems and as computational description of recorded behavior (all codes are in Matlab).

 Disclaimer: I usually run through the code several times before publishing it and especially the parts that have been used in a course/workshop have been commented, but do let me know if you find any bug or have any particular question.
-Please consider I am not a programmer, but a cognitive neuroscientist, so these examples do not represent the best possible practice for coding.
+Please consider I am not a programmer, so these examples may not represent the best possible practice for coding.

 Lotka–Volterra equations: basic dynamics and input-controlled parameter modulation